axrati/pykeral/README.md

     COUNT, COUNTD will work on any datatype.
 It reads across, so in the example above, team names shared by different cities would be considered unique.
-    COUNT will find the number of times the values are != None or pd.na/nan
+    COUNT will find the number of times the values are != None or pd.na/nan.

+    DISTINCT returns an array of the distinct values.
+It behaves similar to a one level one-to-many.

     Planned configuration for custom calculations.
-UNQ coming soon for unique values
 ```